Agewerc/Agewerc.github.io/_posts/2020-07-23-Recommender-System.md

 ## Convert String to index

-Before starting the modelling process we must convert all columns that will be used in the model to integer.
-This is compulsory for the ALS model from pyspark.
+Before starting the modelling process, we must convert all columns that will be used in the model to integer.
+This is compulsory for the ALS model from PySpark.
 The columns that need to be converted are the `business_id` and `user_id`.

 We use the `StringIndexer` function imported in from `pyspark.ml.feature`.

 ```python
 indexer = [StringIndexer(inputCol=column, outputCol=column+"_index") for column in ['business_id', 'user_id']]